 Recent annual statistics from the Alabama Department of Transportation (ALDOT) showed that the number of accidents caused by commercial trucks and vehicles was higher than it had been in the previous 10 years.
 ALDOT defines “truck” as any vehicle heavier than a light truck or sport utility vehicle (SUV), including a delivery truck, 18-wheeler, tow truck or work truck.
 Accidents involving commercial trucks happen all over Alabama’s roadways but occur more frequently on the interstates and highways.
 The most common reason for incidents involving a commercial vehicle or truck involves improper lane change but these incidents can happen for a wide variety of reasons.

-The Alabama truck and commercial vehicle accident attorneys at Hollis Wright are seasoned in handling these types of claims.
+The Birmingham truck accident lawyers at Hollis Wright are seasoned in handling these types of claims.
 Our attorneys are very aware that the injuries and damages from an accident with a large truck can be catastrophic and life changing.
 Our attorneys know how to investigate and pursue such accidents and are well versed in the laws that govern truck drivers.
 If you or a family member has been involved in an accident with a commercial truck and hire our law firm, then rest assured our lawyers will aggressively pursue compensation on your behalf.